 This generation, like all others, will have its failures and blind spots.
 It is emerging at a grim moment.
 But it is arriving with an invigorating ethic of responsibility and a refreshingly practical bent.
 The well soon to be dug in Sudan is a monument to those impulses.
 It won't be the last.

-This article appears in the Feb.
-14, 2009, edition of National Journal.
+This article appears in the February 14, 2009, edition of National Journal Magazine.